NCAR/tiegcm/doc/userguide/diags.rst

   :ref:`Modifying Source Code <modifying_source>` in this document for information about modifying the source code.)
 There are hundreds of examples of this in the source code, some commented, others uncommented.
-To put these on secondary histories, uncomment the addfld call, and add the short name (first argument) to the secondary history field list (SECFLDS) in the namelist input file.
+To put these on secondary histories, uncomment the addfld call if necessary, and add the short name (first argument) to the secondary history field list (SECFLDS) in the namelist input file.
 For more information about how to make calls to addfld, please see comments in the addfld.F source file.

   Here are a couple of examples of addfld calls from near the end of subroutine qrj (qrj.F).
 These calls are inside a latitude loop, where the loop variable